lightbend/lightbend-orchestration-docs/src/main/paradox/project-setup.md

 ```

 > Using Lagom?
 You'll want to enable the plugin on each of your *impl* projects.
 Don't enable it for the *api* projects.

+You'll also need to enable the Service Locator, which is covered in the [Required Manual Configuration](project-configuration.html#required-manual-configuration) section.

 > Refer to [Manual Configuration](project-configuration.html#manual-configuration) for other available settings.